 The V-22 Osprey is a tiltrotor vertical/short takeoff and landing (VSTOL), multi-mission air-craft developed to fill multi-Service combat operational requirements.
 The MV-22 replaces the current Marine Corps assault helicopters in the medium lift category (CH-46E and CH-53D), contributing to the dominant maneuver of the Marine landing force, as well as supporting focused logistics in the days following commencement of an amphibious operation.
 The Air Force variant, the CV-22, replaces the MH-53J and MH-60G and augment the MC-130 fleet in the USSOCOM Special Operations mission.
 The Air Force requires the CV-22 to provide a long-range VTOL insertion and extraction capability.
 The tiltrotor design combines the vertical flight capabilities of a helicopter with the speed and range of a turboprop airplane and permits aerial refueling and world-wide self deployment.

 On 17 September 2007 the first combat squadron of V-22 Ospreys deployed for Iraq, beginning a new form of aerial warfare.
 Marine Medium Tiltrotor Squadron 263, nicknamed "The Thunder Chickens," with 10 Ospreys left for Iraq aboard the USS Wasp, a Navy amphibious assault ship.
 The departure from the Marine Air Station at New River, NC, was made under tight security without advance notice to the media and with no ceremonial speeches by Marine Corps officials.
-They will be based at the Al-Asad Airbase in western Iraq for at least seven months of combat operations.
+They would be based at the Al-Asad Airbase in western Iraq for at least seven months of combat operations.
 The Marine Corps MV-22 Ospreys would be used to transport combat Marines and cargo throughout al-Anbar province.

 During the two-year [2002-2003] flight test program, DoD reviewed buying existing helicopters as an alternative, should the V-22 fail to meet safety and reliability requirements.
 The FY2004 Defense Planning Guidance (DPG) directed a study of alternatives for the V-22, including the Sikorsky S-92 Helibus, an upgrade of the existing CH-53E Super Stallion, or the AgustaWestland EH101.